 Careers and Professional Development

-• Join OJC for its Clerkships 101 Signature Program for 1Ls during J-Term.
+- Attend OJC’s Clerkships 101 Signature Program during the J-Term.

 Academics

-• Apply for dual degree programs in Paris, London, or Frankfurt that will entail spending your entire 3L year abroad.
-(You must apply during your 1L year, as you will plan your 2L year accordingly to fulfill all J.D. requirements.)
-Apply for a semester abroad or Paris Global Alliance programs if you plan to study internationally during the 2L spring semester.
+- Apply for international dual degree programs (for your entire 3L year abroad, but need to apply as a 1L).
+Apply for a semester abroad or the Paris Global Alliance programs during your 2L spring semester.

-• Begin thinking about taking a clinic, externship, or other experiential opportunity in the 2L fall term and watch out for information about applying.
+- Attend the 1L Experiential Learning Lunch to learn about taking a clinic, externship, or other experiential opportunity in the 2L academic year.

-• Start thinking about opportunities for Research Assistant (RA) and Teaching Fellow (TF) positions during your 1L summer and/or 2L year by reaching out to professors in whose classes you excelled during your first semester.
+- Consider Research Assistant (RA) and Teaching Fellow (TF) positions during your 1L summer and/or 2L year.

 Careers and Professional Development